barryguvenkaya/InfoTrack/readme.md

 ## TODO List

-* Configure unit tests.
+* Extend unit test coverage and create fixtures
 * DAL to be configured in a new project.
-* Handle exceptions to be configured in Program.cs
 * Method summaries should be completed for documentation purposes.